piouson/kubernetes-bootcamp/README.md

   ![blue-green update strategy from https://engineering-skcc.github.io/performancetest/Cloud-%ED%99%98%EA%B2%BD-%EC%84%B1%EB%8A%A5%EB%B6%80%ED%95%98%ED%85%8C%EC%8A%A4%ED%8A%B8/](https://user-images.githubusercontent.com/17856665/185770858-83a088c2-4701-4fd6-943e-ebfb020aa498.gif)
 </details>

-1. Create a webserver application (blue deployment)
+1. Create a `blue` Deployment
    - three replicas
-   - use an older version of the image
+   - image` nginx:1.19-alpine`
+   - on the cluster Node, create an HTML document `/mnt/data/index.html` with any content
-   - mount the DocumentRoot `index.html` as volume
+   - mount the `index.html` file to the DocumentRoot as a _HostPath_ volume
-2. Make the application accessible via an IP
+   - _Pod Template_ have label `target=blue`
+2. Expose `blue` Deployment on port 80
 3. Verify created resources and test access with `curl`
-4. Create a new application using [1] as base (green deployment)
+4. Create a new `green` Deployment using [1] as base
    - three replicas
-   - use a newer version of the image
+   - use a newer version of the image `nginx:1.21-alpine`
-   - the landing page should look different from the webserver in [1]
+   - on the cluster Node, create a new HTML document `/mnt/data2/index.html` with different content
-   - mount the DocumentRoot `index.html` as volume
+   - mount the `index.html` file to the DocumentRoot as a _HostPath_ volume
+   - _Pod Template_ have label `target=green`
 5. Verify created resources and test access with `curl`
-6. Make green deployment accessible via an IP by replacing the Service for blue deployment
+6. Edit the Service _Selector_ for `blue` deployment as `target=green` to redirect traffic to `green` Deployment
 7. Confirm all working okay with `curl`
+8. Delete created resources

 ### Lab 12.5.
 Canary deployments